SFDC-Hermes/Lightning-Hermes/_posts/2026-08-02-salesforce-profiles-and-permission.md

 * **Criteria-Driven:** When a user record is created or updated where `Department == 'Sales'` and `Title == 'Account Executive'`, UAP automatically fires.
 * **Mass Action:** It instantly grants the appropriate **Role**, assigns the correct **Permission Set Groups**, and adds them to the necessary **Public Groups** or **Queues**.
 ---
+## 6. Conclusion: The Resilient Identity Framework

+Enterprise governance in Salesforce is no longer about maintaining a monolith Profile.
+A modern, resilient framework operates like lego blocks: a base **Minimum Access Profile** for platform entry, **Roles** to govern record-level visibility visibility, and **Permission Set Groups** automated via **User Access Policies** to control functional capabilities.

+Adhering to this decoupled structure guarantees your Salesforce environment remains clean, highly secure, and easily adaptable to the rapid shifts of corporate restructuring.